Chandra-MARX/marxs/docs/runexample.rst

 Only photons from the first source (blue) are visible, no photon from the second source is seen because its distance to source 1 is larger than the Chandra field-of-view.
 (We could have seen that without running a simulation.)

-For more details on visualization see :ref:`visualize`.
+For more details on visualization see :ref:`visualization`.